pentamassiv/gtk-layer-shell-gir/gtk-layer-shell/README.md

 [![dependency status](https://deps.rs/crate/gtk-layer-shell/0.6.1/status.svg)](https://deps.rs/crate/gtk-layer-shell/0.6.1)

 # gtk-layer-shell
 This is the safe wrapper for [gtk-layer-shell](https://github.com/wmww/gtk-layer-shell), automatically generated from its [.gir file](../GtkLayerShell-0.1.gir).
 The unsafe bindings can be found [here](https://github.com/pentamassiv/gtk-layer-shell-gir/tree/main/gtk-layer-shell-sys).
-Unfortunately this crate is GTK3 only because upstream does not yet support GTK4 (https://github.com/wmww/gtk-layer-shell/issues/37).
+This crate is GTK3 only.
+Use [gtk4-layer-shell](https://crates.io/crates/gtk4-layer-shell) if you need to use it with GTK4.

 ## Usage
 Have a look at the [simple example](https://github.com/pentamassiv/gtk-layer-shell-gir/tree/main/gtk-layer-shell/examples/simple-example.rs) to see how the bindings can be used.
 It works analogous to the original.
 You can use the features to select the version of gtk-layer-shell.
 Currently v0_6 is the default.